-Scorecards, often called score sheets for interviews, are helpful, but they aren’t ideal when they aren’t properly thought out.
+Often called score sheets for interviews, scorecards are helpful, but they aren’t ideal when they aren’t properly thought out.

-Interviewers and interviewees who are used to informal interviews can find the structure scorecards provide unusual.
+Interviewers and interviewees used to informal interviews can find the structure scorecards provide unusually.
 However, they, in many cases, improve the effectiveness of interviews.

 It’s possible to improve your interview hit rate and your organization’s return on human capital investment over time.
 This is done using a quantitative interview scorecard to measure job applicants’ skills and suitability and match interview-based forecasts with subsequent job results.

 In most cases, interviewers are usually more concerned about avoiding “false negatives” since recruiting anyone that doesn’t work out can be highly troublesome.
-It’s uncommon for an interviewer to learn about a “miss,” such as a candidate who was not recruited but went on to have a promising career elsewhere.
+It’s uncommon for an interviewer to learn about a “miss,” such as a candidate who was not recruited but had a promising career elsewhere.

 If you want to be more efficient in your recruiting process and hire the best candidates, then we have something for you.
-We’ve created an Applicant Interview Scorecard Template that will help streamline your hiring process so it’s less time-consuming while also being more effective at finding quality employees.
+We’ve created an Applicant Interview Scorecard Template that will help streamline your hiring process, making it less time-consuming and more effective at finding quality employees.
 Give our template a try by downloading it today!
-You’ll know right away if this is what you need to make sure every candidate gets a fair opportunity for employment with your company.
+You’ll know immediately if this is what you need to ensure every candidate gets a fair opportunity for employment with your company.

 The intention of the scorecard should be understood and reviewed by everyone involved in the hiring process.

 A scorecard gives all interviewers a process to pursue, allowing various interviewers to extract similar information from candidates and compare their notes in a structured approach.